 Decades later, having traversed many of the uncluttered wilds and seas, Thaddeus started a homestead on a low hill under oak and walnut trees in Leavenworth County, Kan.
 With the Missouri river at his back, and the tallgrass prairie lit by the sun in the west, it’s easy to feel optimistic about farming and hard work and simple pleasures.

-Thaddeus started with MOTHER EARTH NEWS in September of 2013.
+Thaddeus has worked as an editor for MOTHER EARTH NEWS.
 He is also a founding member of Pioneers Press, a publishing house focused on sustainability on the farm and in the city.
 After working in journalism, his interests turned toward forestry and small-scale agriculture.
 In a land without mountains, Thaddeus climbs trees, and enjoys backpacking, swimming and fermenting habaneros.